glynawe/Vanilla/vanilla.md

 The expression is evaluated  then its value is assigned to the designator.
 The designator must have the same type as the expression.
 The `++`, `--`, `+=` etc. operators have the same meaning as in C, but may only be used as statements.

-Records of the same type and arrays of the same type and length may be assigned to each other.
+Structures of the same type and arrays of the same type and length may be assigned to each other.

 ## Function Calls